-Share a variety of photos that show your donors the impact your professional development project had on you and your students.
+Share a variety of photos that show your donors the impact your professional development (PD) project had on you and/or your students.

-Photo Ideas for Conferences, Seminars, and Workshops Projects:
+Photo Ideas for Virtual Conferences, Seminars, Webinars and Workshops Projects:

 Photo Ideas for Books, Manuals, and Teaching Materials Projects:

 - You opening the package containing your new books, manuals, or teaching materials

 - The actual books, manuals, teaching materials you received

 - You reading/using the books, manuals or teaching materials you received

 - A lesson taking place in your classroom that was inspired by the materials you received

 - Your workspace or desk – donors rarely get to see a classroom from a teachers’ point of view!